Scroll Top

 Llaman

 Llaman is a small beach located near Himara, 11 minutes away by car.
-The vibe is very similar to Himara, with the beautiful beach, clear waters and less crowded atmosphere being the main actors.
-Last year, in September, you could rent sunbeds for just €15.
+The vibe is very similar to Himara, with its beautiful beach, clear waters, and less crowded atmosphere being the main actors.

 Qeparo

 Qeparo is another beach that promises an authentic and peaceful experience.
 It’s a 24-minute drive from Himara, and the short road trip feels like a movie where you get to enjoy the Ionian Sea view and its backdrop of ancient olive groves.
-A real nature paradise.

 Borsh